PatilSwapni1/Twitter-Clone/README.md

 # Twitter-Clone
-Developed a clone of the popular social media platform using HTML,CSS and JavaScript.
+Developed a clone of the popular social media platform using HTML, CSS and JavaScript.
 Implemented features such as real-time updates and user authentication.